Page City Hall

 12. Investigate the affairs of the city or any department or division thereof.
 Investigate all complaints in relation to matters concerning the administration of the government of the city and in regard to service maintained by the public utilities in the city, and see that all franchises, permits and privileges granted by the city are faithfully observed.

 13. Perform such other duties as may be required by the council, not inconsistent with state law or city ordinances.

 According to City Code, the City Council cannot interfere with appointments or removals.
-With regard to officers and employees appointed by the Manager, neither the Council nor any of its members shall direct or request the appointment of any person to, or his removal or suspension from such office by the Manager or any of his subordinates, or in any manner take part in the appointment or removal of such officers and employees in the administrative services of the City.
+With regard to officers and employees appointed by the Manager, neither the Council nor any of its members shall direct or request the appointment of any person to, or his removal or suspension from such office by the Manager or any of her subordinates, or in any manner take part in the appointment or removal of such officers and employees in the administrative services of the City.
 Except for the purpose of inquiry, the Council and its members shall deal with the administrative services solely through the Manager.